PawelPopkiewicz/CS3305-2025-Team-10/project_report.md

 Inside the docker containers I have also helped setup the Flask APIs, this means setting the dependencies and running the server using Gunicorn.
 I had to also manage the networking between the containers, which involved setting up a network which they share and exposing the ports needed.
 Finally I had to set up port mapping on my home route in order to expose the services to the WAN.

 Installed Ubuntu server on my old laptop, set up the networking on that laptop to provide static IP and also implemented basic security with firewall and ssh.
-I then ran ad managed the server for the duration of the training data collection, sometimes debugging and troubleshooting it.
+I then ran and managed the server for the duration of the training data collection, sometimes debugging and troubleshooting it.

 I have written the code to collect the training data, this involves connecting to the API endpoint, deciding on which routes to collect, filtering the data accordingly, designing the structure of the mongodb collection to store the collected data efficiently and writing the code to convert the raw data to the more storage efficient form.